awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-step-scaling-policies.md

 ## Limitations<a name="step-scaling-limitations"></a>

 The following are limitations when using step scaling policies:
 + You cannot create step scaling policies for certain services\.
-Step scaling policies are not supported for DynamoDB, Amazon Comprehend, Lambda, Amazon Keyspaces, or Amazon MSK\.
+Step scaling policies are not supported for DynamoDB, Amazon Comprehend, Lambda, Amazon Keyspaces, Amazon MSK, or Amazon ElastiCache\.